astropy/astropy/docs/coordinates/skycoord.rst

 |SkyCoord| objects can be compared to each other like normal floats or numpy
 arrays, but there are some caveats you should understand.
-These comparisons are quite useful in testing for software development, but because of precision issues (see below) they are not typically helpful in science analysis where coordinate matching with a reasonable offset tolerance is required.
+These comparisons are quite useful in testing for software development, but because of precision issues (see below) they may not helpful in science analysis where coordinate matching with a reasonable offset tolerance is required.

 In the first example we show simple comparisons using array-valued coordinates::